Skip to Content

 1. Current tenant default SMS provider 2.
 Platform default SMS provider (`tenant_id = 0`) 3.
 BusinessException if nothing is available

-If multiple records are marked as default, the one with the smallest sortOrder is used.
+If multiple records are marked as default, the one with the smallest priority is used.
+Provider configs are cached in Redis (5 min TTL) and evicted on update / delete automatically.

 Template resolution